SumoLogic/sumologic-documentation/docs/observability/aws/deploy-use-aws-observability/deploy-with-aws-cloudformation/index.md

 ## Step 9: Sumo Logic Root Cause Explorer Sources

-Provide responses to the prompts in this section.
+The below tables displays the response for the text box in this section.

 | Prompt | Guideline |
 |:--|:--|